Platform-OS/platformos-check/docs/checks/deprecated_filter.md

-# Discourage the use of deprecated filters (`DeprecatedFilter`)
+# Discourage The Use of Deprecated filters (`DeprecatedFilter`)

-This check discourages the use of [deprecated filters][deprecated].
+This check discourages the use of [deprecated filters][deprecated] and aims at eliminating them.

-## Check Details

-This check is aimed at eliminating deprecated filters.

-## Check Options
+## Configuration Options

-The default configuration for this check is the following:
+The default configuration for this check:

 ```yaml
 DeprecatedFilter: